terrytianyuzhang/JointLassosum/README.md

 ## About Reference Panel/Population

-(Joint-)Lassosum type algorithms leverage the SNP correlation information of different populations.
+(Joint-)Lassosum-type algorithms leverage the SNP correlation information of different populations.
 In addition to the GWAS summary statistics, JLS also requires the users to supply a set of plink files (containing individual genotype information) to calculate the correlation between SNPs within each LD block.
 In our toy example, they are the files starting with "CEU-" and "YRI-" in the [data folder](/JLS_basic/data/).
 Note we split the whole genome information into chromosome chunks to facilitate parallelization.

 The individuals do not need to be those involved in the GWAS study---we even allow them to be simulated synthetic "individuals" so long as the SNP information is preserved.
-We suggest the users download the original data from 1000 Genomes Project in their cluster computer and sequentially run our [simualtion pipeline](/Generate_reference_populaton/) to generate "synthetic" individual in the required format.
+We suggest the users download the original data from 1000 Genomes Project in their cluster computer and sequentially run our [simualtion pipeline](/Generate_reference_populaton/) to generate a "synthetic" individual in the required format.